 Absolutely.
 It’s very possible to have all three investment objectives in play at the same time.

-How do you typically structure your portfolios?
+How does Huntington Private Bank® typically structure its portfolios?

 - Then, is this portfolio in the best position, given where we believe we are in an economic cycle?